-- A. The first installment shall be due on the effective date of the policy and the due date of the last installment shall be no later than one month prior to the policy anniversary date. - B. An additional charge of \$3.00 shall be made for each installment. - C. The premium calculated for the first installmane payment, exclusive of installment charges, shall not be less than the pro rata charge for the period from the inception date of policy to the due data of the next installment.
+- a.
+The first installment shall be due on the effective date of the policy and the due date of the last installment shall be no later than one month prior to the policy anniversary date. - b.
+An additional charge of \$3.00 shall be made for each installment. - c.
+The premium calculated for the first installment payment, exclusive of installment charges, shall not be less than the pro rata charge for the period from the inception date of policy to the due date of the next installment.